That's enough of unintentionally scary Christmas movies, it's time that I review a Christmas film directed by Bob Clark.

 shot, or the killer on the phone cliches since films like "Peeping

 Tom" and "Black Sabbath" already used those ideas.
-But despite that those ideas ideas aren't that new, it still is one of the earlier slasher movies
+But despite that those ideas aren't that new, it still is one of the earlier slasher movies

 to lay-out most of these classic tropes in one movie before